 Suffering here doesn't mean that you're hurting their feelings.
-Some people will use their hurt feelings to run your life, but that's not what the Buddha's talking about.
-He's talking about ways in which people would actually harm you: killing you, stealing from you, taking things that you need in order to find happiness-or even worse, getting you to engage in killing or stealing yourself.
+Some people will use their hurt feelings to run your life.
+And that's not what the Buddha's talking about.
+He's talking about ways in which people would actually harm you, killing you, stealing you, taking your things that you need in order to find their happiness.

-What they're doing is their business.
-The question for you is, are you going to follow their example, or are you going to follow the Buddha's?
-Are you going to avoid doing that kind of harm to yourself and others?
-You've got to decide that you're in this for the real thing.
+But what they're doing is their business.
+The question for you is, are you going to follow their example, or are you going to avoid doing that kind of harm to yourself and others?
+You've got to decide you're in this for the real thing.
 And part of that means you've got to raise your standards.

 The Buddha's approach is pragmatic.
-Sometimes you hear people complaining about pragmatism that it tends to be lazy.
-Many pragmatists will say, "If it's good enough for me, that's all I care about."
+Sometimes you hear people complaining about pragmatism is that it tends to be lazy.
+Many pragmatists will say, if it's good enough for me, that's all they care about.
 That's it.
 So pragmatism gets a bad rap as a lazy, self-serving approach to life.
 The Buddha's pragmatism is different.
 He says you adopt these teachings because they work-that's the pragmatism-but his standards for "what works" are really demanding and high.

 We've got to work on raising our standards to his level.
 This is often the hardest part of the practice.
 It's one of the reasons why the Buddha said that the practice starts with having admirable friends, people who have high standards.
-They want to help you raise your standards so that your idea of what's "good enough" gets stretched in the right direction.
+They want to help you raise your standards so that your idea of what's good enough gets stretched, in the right direction.
 That way you begin to see areas in which you thought you were skillful and your actions were good enough, and you see that they're not really.
 The Buddha once said that one of the secrets to his awakening was that he didn't let himself rest content with his skillful attainments.
 He always pursued the question: Is there a better way to do this?
 Are there higher standards of skill?

-This is where criticism is helpful, when someone you trust points out the very areas in your life where you're still unskillful.
+This is where criticism is helpful, when someone you trust points out that the very areas in your life where you are still unskillful.
 There are even times when there's someone you don't really trust-you don't trust their motives while they're pointing this out-but they actually do point out something that's unskillful in your behavior.
-You've got to learn how to be a good sport, to admit the truth of their criticism and learn from it.
+You've got to learn how to admit that as a good sport.
 You don't want to be demolished by the criticism.
 That doesn't help.
 But you've got to learn to look at yourself: "In what way is what that person says true?
 Do I still have this flaw in my behavior, in my thoughts, my words, my deeds?
 What can I do to overcome that flaw?"
 That determination is what keeps you on the path, and actually turns the path into a noble one.

-I visited a Dhamma center recently where some of the students were complaining that their teachers were constantly pulling the Buddha down to their level.
-For instance, the teachers were talking about how the reports of the knowledges the Buddha gained on the night of his awakening don't really sound possible.
-Maybe it was just a case of lucid dreaming, and we know how reliable lucid dreaming can be.
-Now, when you pull the Buddha down to this level, that makes him easier to dismiss.
-His standards lose their force -they become "archetypes"-and that really puts an end to the path right there.
+I visited a Dhamma center recently when some of the students were complaining that their teachers were constantly pulling the Buddha down to their level.
+The teachers were talking about how the reports of the knowledges the Buddha gained on the night of his awakening don't sound really possible.
+Maybe it was just a case of lucid dreaming.
+These teachers were trying to tear the Buddha down, to their level.
+And that really puts an end to the path right there.
 It closes the mind to the idea that maybe there are things in the human mind that are more than we can have anticipated.